 Henry Miller

-Dr. Henry I. Miller is a physician, molecular biologist, and Senior Fellow at the Pacific Research Institute.
-He was the founding director of the FDA's Office of Biotechnology.
+Dr. Henry I. Miller, a physician and molecular biologist, is the Glenn Swogger Distinguished Fellow at the American Council on Science and Health.
+He was the founding director of the FDA’s Office of Biotechnology.

 Javelin missiles have been an effective force multiplier, the latter-day equivalent of the sling that David used against Goliath.